 ‘When I hear that a person talking about political solutions, I know I am not listening to a serious person.” – George Carlin

-Whether a person wants to be involved or not, they have to watch they are not at the receiving end of some kind of social engineering program, fear, various propaganda schemes or anything similar.
-I do get involved with my writing or with the radio show I had, but I don’t want to be a go to person, a success story or some poster boy.
-It is to ask if we live in a democracy or we are nothing more than collateral or resources for the puppet masters.
-We need to look at if we’re doing the same thing over and over again but expecting different results.
-We must avoid group think, the us versus them mentality and the mindlessness that has taken over us.
+Whether a person wants to be involved in politics or not, they have to watch to make sure that they are not at the receiving end of some kind of social engineering program, fear, various propaganda schemes or anything similar.
+I do get involved with my writing or with the radio show I had, but I don’t want to be a go to person, a success story, or some poster boy.
+It is necessary to ask if we live in a democracy, or we’re nothing more than collateral or resources for the puppet masters.
+We need to look at if we’re doing the same thing the same way over and over again expecting different results.
+We must avoid group think, the ‘us’ versus ‘them’ mentality, and the mindlessness that has taken over us.

-Politics is much like the wrestling world in that there is much in the way of glitz and glamour involved with not much substance.
-Wrestlers have a script to follow when the cameras are on them, so do politicians but their handlers may insist it being closer to a 24/7 lifestyle.
+Politics is much like the wrestling world. in that there is much in the way of glitz and glamour involved without much substance.
+Wrestlers have a script to follow when the cameras are on them, so do politicians, but their handlers may insist it being closer to a 24/7 lifestyle.
 I don’t want to go as far as calling politicians a threat to our freedom, but who have they sold out to?

 FEAR is an acronym for False Evidence Appearing Real.
-We have to get to the truth of any matter if we want to get out of the house of mirrors or maze we are in.
+We have to get to the truth of any matter if we want to get out of the house of mirrors or carnival maze that we’re in.
 There are those who think people shouldn’t have the right to decide anything for themselves.
-If they get their way here what will it do for democracy staying in place?
+If they get their way here, what will it do for democracy staying in place?
 Do they think we’re so incapable or incompetent to run our lives as we see fit?
 It’s time to start learning how to think, set some personal goals, get our power back so we don’t get bullied by social engineers.

 I’ve heard of the expression we-ness.
 I’m all for working together, but if means being politically correct I am out of here.
 One can be totally honest without using slander, libel, racism, sexism or using excessive swearing.
 In a future article I’ll be taking an in-depth look at my take on political correctness.
 We are humans that can be full of life not just a number on a piece of paper, cog in the machinery nor are we slaves if we are brave enough to free ourselves.